Athletic Scholarships

 My name is [Your Name], and I am a [Year in School] [Sport] athlete at [High School/College Name].
 I am very interested in the opportunity to compete for [College Name] and wanted to inquire about potential athletic scholarships.

-I have [briefly mention achievements, stats, and any relevant awards].
+I have [briefly mention achievements, stats, academic information, and any relevant awards].
 Attached is my highlight reel and athletic resume for your review.
 I would love the opportunity to discuss how I can contribute to your program and learn more about the scholarship opportunities available.

 Thank you for your time, and I look forward to your response.